MercersKitchen/BYOD/README.md

 ---

-### GitHub Classroom
-- Must install Atom (AtomSetup-x64.exe) First (or Notepad++, etc.)
-- Install Git-2.16.2-64-bit.exe (enable Atom or WYSIWYG choice)
-- Install GitHub Desktop

 # Future Ideas to Include
 List of Ideas
 - Using Older machines and "lighter OS"
 - Ubuntu Installation (Connections to Cisco Academy Courses)
-- RPI setup and Rasbian Installation (including WiFi Configuration)
+- RPI setup and Raspbian Installation (including WiFi Configuration)
 - Completing a Dual Boot
 - Separate List of Programs (currently all programs have usage in different courses on a developers machine)
   - For Example: testing installations of new programs occur in a virtual machine